Fen747/meteor-boilerplate/README.md

 </ul>
 <h4>Context utilities ( /imports/library/contextUtilities.js )</h4>
 <ul>
-	<li>A bunch of functions return a meteor flag and taking an optionnal calllback to execute if the flag is set to true</li>
+	<li>A bunch of functions returning a meteor flag and taking an optionnal callback to execute if the flag is set to true</li>
 	<li>isClient, isServer, isCordova, isDevelopment, isProduction</li>
 </ul>
 <h4>Functional Programming ( /imports/library/funcProg.js )</h4>